velox-scientiam/velox-scientiam-functions/README.md

 - Build `yarn build`
 - Deploy to firebase `yarn deploy`

-For running locally you need to add `GOOGLE_APPLICATION_CREDENTIALS` environment variable with the path to to the credentials file.
-Or alternatively, during developement phase, one can develop using unit tests and then deploy to firebase to verify on remote server.
+For running the functions locally you need to add `GOOGLE_APPLICATION_CREDENTIALS` environment variable with the path to to the credentials file.
+Instructions found in [`Firebase docs`](https://firebase.google.com/docs/admin/setup#initialize-sdk)

 ## Other useful commands